arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-3.md

 include_in_index: false
 ---
 # Function Application and Function Composition
 We learnt that the key of Monads is to use the type system to separate out side-effecting computations from pure computations, so that they do not interfere with each other.

-We also found out that all revolves about being able to apply and compose monadic functions.
+We also found out that all revolves around being able to apply and compose monadic functions, which is not directly supported by C#.

-So, let's get started characterizing those notions more in detail.
-It turns Function Application and Function Composition is all you need to re-implement to get Monads.
+The goal of this 3rd installment is to manually re-implement the native C# function application and function composition, so that we learn how to extend them to work with monadic functions.

 ## Function Application
 Consider the method: